lonewolfwilliams/SimonFighter/README.md

 Play passes to the other player who must now remember two keys, the first key in the sequence and the one they have just been shown.

-Play continues until one player runs out of energy. (then a blank game over screen will be shown)
+Play continues until one player get's ko'd

 ------------------
 Build Instructions